 This gluten-free, dairy-free, nut-free, egg-free Oreo Pie is SO dang easy to make!
 It takes only 5 ingredients and 15 minutes prep yet delivers big on taste and presentation.
 That’s what we call WINNING people!

 I totally grew up loving on the Oreo dessert in a box (anyone else?!), as I loved all things Oreo.
 I’m thrilled that this one delivers a similar creamy delicious texture with more nutrient-dense ingredients, thanks to the NEW gluten-free Oreos.
 If you can’t find those near you, you can use any gluten-free chocolate sandwich type cookie, I included in the recipe how many cookies are needed.
 Though we don’t like them as much as the GF Oreos, we used to get the Glutino brand at Walmart that is GF/DF too.

-This dessert gets its thickness from gelatin that is easily just blended into the filling.
+The pie gets its thickness from gelatin that is easily just blended into the filling.
 I use simple/affordable plain gelatin packets from the Jello aisle, but there are some great grass-fed gelatin out there like from Vital Proteins.

-Gluten-free Dairy-free Oreo Pie
+Gluten-free Dairy-free Oreo Pie (with Paleo option!)

 - 1 13.29 oz package Regular Gluten-free Oreos, about 33 cookies Use 2 boxes Simple Mills Chocolate Sandwich Cookies for Paleo

 - 1/3 cup melted coconut oil or ghee

-- 2 15oz can coconut cream, whole can
+- 2 15oz can coconut cream, whole can at room temperature

 - 1/3 cup honey

 - 3 tablespoons powdered gelatin or 4 0.25 individual packets